Installing Scrivener or Scapple for macOS

 Note: For the sake of concision, we use the term "Scrivener" throughout this article, but note that these instructions apply equally to the web store version of Scapple for macOS.

 If you have purchased Scrivener from the Mac App Store, please refer to the instructions for installing the MAS version.
-This article pertains to installing the direct download version of Scrivener from our web store.
+This article pertains to installing the direct download version of Scrivener or Scapple from our web store.

 The DMG file is a Disk Image file (a virtual disk) containing the program -- it is not the program itself.
 Depending on your browser settings, the disk image file may open automatically once it finishes downloading.
 Otherwise, click on it in your browser's downloads bar as pictured above, or double-click on the .dmg file in the folder to which you downloaded it (typically this will be your Downloads folder).